Varuzhan97/STT-ENGINE-DATASET-IMPROVER/README.md

 # STT-Engine-Dataset-Improver
-A tool that allows improve speech-to-text engine dataset.
+A tool that allows to improve speech-to-text engine dataset.
 The tool uses a pre-trained model.

 ### Description
 The tool can generate datasets for DeepSpeech speech-to-text engine using a pre-trained DeepSpeech model.